BSDExabio/OpenMM-on-Summit/README.md

 # OpenMM-on-Summit

-This repo is just meant as a tutorial on how to set up and run OpenMM on Summit.
+This repo is meant as a tutorial on how to set up and run OpenMM at scale on OLCF Summit.
-Most of the material is taken directly from the inspiremd git repo on the same subject that can be found [here](https://github.com/inspiremd/conda-recipes-summit).
+Installation and setup information is directly forked from the inspiremd git repo on the same subject that can be found [here](https://github.com/inspiremd/conda-recipes-summit).
+The subdirectories have code associated with applying the OpenMM toolkit and Dask.distributed workflows to perform molecular simulation tasks on leadship-scale compute allocations, prioritizing the full, efficient utilization of GPU resources while still putting the excess CPU resources to good use.
+Admittedly, the given simulation tasks are relatively bog-standard and boring.
+In [ensemble_simulations](https://github.com/BSDExabio/OpenMM-on-Summit/tree/main/ensemble_simulations), a large set of basic NVT simulations are run as tasks with each worker having 1 GPU : 1 CPU.
+In [minimization_and_analysis](https://github.com/BSDExabio/OpenMM-on-Summit/tree/main/minimization_and_analysis), a list of structures are provided in the Dask client script and each is subsequently parameterized, energy minimized, and quickly analyzed.

 ## Setting up OpenMM on Summit